danoventa/CrackingTheCodingInterview/CONTRIBUTING.md

+## What do I need to know to help?

+You'll need knowledge of JavaScript (ES6), React, RxJS, and CSS to help out with this project.

-# How do I make a contribution?
+## How do I make a contribution?

 Never made an open source contribution before?
 Wondering how contributions work in the nteract world?
 Here's a quick rundown!